HistoricEngland/H.API/JoiningInstructions.md

 Three [Data Submission Options](DataSubmissionOptions.md) are available to submit your records to the Heritage Gateway:

 1. You can push your data to the Heritage Gateway through a RESTful API provided by Historic England (Direct API Submission).
+Interfaces are being written for Arches and HEROS software systems for this option

 2. You can give us access to an endpoint of an API we can call to pull your records at scheduled intervals (External API Harvesting).
+HBSMR API 2.0 Gateway Service supplied by Idox is utilising this option.

 3. You can upload data files periodically onto an FTP server we provide (FTP Server Access for File Uploads).